 Government-wide financial statements display information about the reporting government as a whole.
-Eliminations have been made in the statement of activities so that certain allocated expenses are recorded only once (by function to which they were allocated).

 Government-wide financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Under the economic resources measurement focus, all economic resources and obligations of the reporting government (both current and long-term) are reported in the government-wide financial statements.
 Basis of accounting refers to when revenues and expenditures are recognized in the accounts and reported in the financial statements.
 Under the accrual basis of accounting, revenues, expenses, gains, losses, assets, and liabilities are recognized when earned or when a liability is incurred.